ミッドサイズキャビティの本質

 I am truly happy.
 Once again, please allow me to express my gratitude to those who love Juicy clubs, those who support the Juicy Project, and those who nurtured me.
 Please wait just a little longer for the new iron announcement!

-But Juicy's models are a bit different.
-Think of them like rally cars competing in races based on production vehicles or in WRC.
-The key is that the base car is thoroughly engineered to be comfortable and enjoyable for everyday driving, while also possessing high fundamental performance that allows it to become incredibly fast through tuning and the driver's skill.
-Think of cars like the R32 GT-R, the first-generation Impreza, the Swift Sport, or the current Yaris.
+However, Jucie's models are subtly different.
+They are comparable to rally cars competing in production-car-based races or the WRC.
+The crucial aspect is that the base vehicle is meticulously engineered for comfortable urban driving, yet possesses such high fundamental performance that, with tuning and driver skill, it can achieve extraordinary speeds.
+Examples include cars like the R32 GT-R, the first-generation Impreza, the Swift Sport, or, in the current era, the Yaris.

-Juicy clubs are designed with a deep awareness that, when paired with the right shaft and assembly method, they deliver comfortable performance even for the average golfer.
-Therefore, we want you to choose not because a pro model is difficult, but because your model is easy to use.
+Jucie clubs are designed with a profound awareness that, when paired with the appropriate shaft and assembly, they offer comfortable performance even for the average golfer.
+Therefore, we encourage selection based on the principle of 'my model = easy to use,' rather than 'pro model = difficult.'

-The reason it was chosen seems to be that, back then, the term "SUV" wasn't yet established, and it fell into the category of vehicles prioritizing off-road capability, like cross-country vehicles.
-However, its ease of entry and exit, the high eye point, and the ease of driving over small bumps without worry were apparently more appreciated by the senior demographic.
-I truly believe the number of seniors driving compact SUVs has increased significantly now.
+The reason for its popularity was that, at the time, the term 'SUV' was not yet established, and it fell into a category of vehicles focused on off-road capability, such as 'cross-country' models.
+However, its ease of entry and exit, higher eye-point, and effortless driving over minor obstacles were reportedly highly valued by seniors.
+Today, I believe there has been a significant increase in the number of seniors driving compact SUVs.

-We are considering various new initiatives to firmly capture such needs, so please look forward to them.
+We are also contemplating various new initiatives to effectively capture these evolving needs, so please look forward to them.

 A key phrase frequently mentioned when discussing recent club performance is "usable easy clubs," as highlighted in the headline.
 Historically, pros and advanced players often preferred "usable difficult clubs" emphasizing control, while amateurs frequently used clubs that heavily compensated for poor swing mechanics or lack of speed—clubs that advanced players might deem "unusable easy clubs."However, since the widespread adoption of performance-measuring devices that provide quantifiable results, this trend has gradually shifted.
 Particularly, the significant evolution in the ease of hitting high-moment-of-inertia drivers has made this "ease" advantageous even for pros, leading to the emergence of "usable, easy-to-hit clubs."
 Since then, there seems to be a growing demand for "usable, easy-to-hit clubs" extending to fairway woods, utility clubs, and irons as well.